Unforgettable gravel day rides in the hills and forests around Beechworth

 Appropriate clothing.
 Beechworth’s climate is warm and temperate: in spring and autumn days are usually sunny and calm (15-25deg), in summer they’re dry and hot (30deg +), and in winter they’re chilly (5-10deg).
 But anything is possible.
 Check the forecast before you arrive and dress appropriately for the day’s ride.

-- If you download and use one of our self-guided routes you acknowledge and accept that you are riding totally at your own risk.
-The rides listed above are simply suggested routes on publicly-accessible roads, and the quality, safety or day-to-day availability of any of the mapped roads or tracks is outside of Gravelmob’s control.
+- If you download and use one of these self-guided routes you acknowledge and accept that you are riding totally at your own risk.
+The rides listed above are simply suggested routes on publicly-accessible roads and tracks, and the quality, safety, difficulty or day-to-day availability of any of the mapped roads or tracks is outside of Gravelmob’s control.

 - Gravelmob strongly recommends that you have your own personal accident and liability insurance whenever you hop on your bike.
-We suggest MTBA Recreation memberships, which include insurance.
-We can help you arrange a cost-effective MTBA Day Pass or annual membership if you need it.
+There are various insurance providers available, Cycling Australia is the obvious one.

-- Some of our routes pass through remote areas where mobile phone reception is not reliable for making calls or locating yourself via your phone’s GPS.
-We recommend you arrange a backup communication plan and/or bring a dedicated GPS unit (so you can get yourself back to the pub).
+- Some of these routes pass through remote areas where mobile phone reception is not reliable for making calls or locating yourself via your phone’s GPS.
+We recommend you arrange a backup communication plan, bring a dedicated GPS unit (so you can get yourself back to the pub), and pack a Personal Locator Beacon in case of a true emergency.

 Longer day rides